Hallowed Ground (film)

-Hallowed Ground is a 2007 American horror film directed by David Benullo.
+Hallowed Ground is a 2007 American horror film directed by David Benullo and Agung Bagus.
 It went direct-to-video and was first aired on Sci-Fi Channel in the USA.

 Plot

 After becoming stranded in a small town called Hope, Elizabeth "Liz" Chambers, (Jaimie Alexander) discovers her arrival was foretold a century earlier by the town's founding preacher Jonas Hathaway (Nick Chinlund) and that she is an integral part of his impending—and terrifying—rebirth.
 Forced to stay overnight in the town, Liz meets Sarah Austin (Hudson Leick), a reporter for a tabloid newspaper, who is in town to investigate legends of living scarecrows.
 The townspeople of Hope once sacrificed people by nailing them to crosses in the cornfields until a young girl alerted residents of the nearby town of Liberty.
 Horrified to learn of the murders going on in Hope, the townspeople of Liberty nailed the local preacher who spearheaded the sacrifices to a cross.
 Legend contends that one day he will be reborn.

 Sarah persuades Liz to accompany her to the cornfield.
 At the cornfield, Sarah takes photos of a scarecrow that she and Liz construct and hang on a cross, intending to use the photograph for the newspaper's front page.
 Sarah is later attacked and killed by the scarecrow, which comes to life.
 The scarecrow tries to kill Liz as well but she manages to escape in the squad car of a deputy, who is killed upon arriving at the scene.

 She drives to the sheriff's office, where she tells her tale.
 When the deputy is unable to reach anyone by radio or phone, he leaves Liz alone while he goes to find out the problem.
 Liz is able to fend off the scarecrow when it arrives, stalking her.
 She tries to flee in her car but sees that the engine has been removed.
 She takes refuge with the town's preacher (Ethan Phillips), but discovers that the preacher is the leader of the townspeople, who worship the spirit of the founding preacher.
 The preacher intends to bring the spirit back to life by fathering a child with Liz, whom the spirit can possess.
 The sheriff arrives in time to stop the townspeople, but loses consciousness in a car crash.
 When the clergyman tries to rape Liz, she fends him off and escapes.